Fujifilm X-T20 vs Sony RX1R II

-The Fujifilm X-T20 and the Sony Cyber-shot DSC-RX1R II are two digital cameras that were officially introduced, respectively, in January 2017 and October 2015.
+The Fujifilm X-T20 and the Sony Cyber-shot DSC-RX1R II are two digital cameras that were announced, respectively, in January 2017 and October 2015.
 The X-T20 is a mirrorless interchangeable lens camera, while the RX1R II is a fixed lens compact.
 The cameras are based on an APS-C (X-T20) and a full frame (RX1R II) sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Sony provides 42.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Fujifilm has a resolution of 24 megapixels, whereas the Sony provides 42.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Fujifilm X-T20 vs Sony RX1R II

 The physical size and weight of the Fujifilm X-T20 and the Sony RX1R II are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X-T20 – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X-T20 – represents the basis for the calculations across all the size and weight measures).